THE EMPTY SET

 on their archival website.
 The Empty Set's left-of-the-dial pop/rock was competent and occasionally ironic,

-but with the exception of Lost in the Ryptide's most stimulating offerings like "Ryptide Zone" and "Sing Song
+Lost in the Ryptide's most stimulating offerings like "Ryptide Zone" and "Sing Song

 Babble On" they were a bit non-descript.
 Though their cover of the Comsat Angel's icy and enthralling 1980